Paid reading has become a popular method for content monetization in recent years, as also introduced in the article

 2. Enter the plugin settings.
 First, you need to enter the activation code to activate it.
 After activation, you can configure the prompts and colors for paid reading.

-3. Set up the payment gateway.
+3. Set up the payment gateway

-4. Enable user registration on the website.Because without registration, there's no way to record which paid articles a user has purchased, so the website needs to have its registration feature open.
+4. Enable user registration on the websiteBecause without registration, there is no way to record the paid articles that users have purchased, so the website needs to have the registration feature enabled.

-5. When publishing an article, use code to hide the paid content.This paid plugin uses shortcodes to hide content.
+5. When publishing an article, use code to hide the paid content.This paid Plugin uses shortcodes to hide content.
 We just need to wrap the content that requires payment to view with shortcodes when publishing the article.

 Paid Content Visibility Test

-[\/vk-content] The plugin supports full-article paid reading, latter-half paid reading, and custom-section paid reading.
+[\/vk-content] The Plugin supports full-article paid reading, latter-half paid reading, and custom-section paid reading.

 Comments are closed